 The clinical reports on GS indicate that about 40% of individuals placed on GS will experience benefits after about three months.
 But as time moves on, so does research.
 And because of this, I can recommend several herbal ingredients that are far more effective than GS.

-Three of these herbs come from India and one from South Africa.
+Two of these herbs come from India and one from South Africa.
 The first and foremost in relieving pain and improving joint function is a clinically studied, highly absorbable curcumin extract from turmeric (Curcuma longa).
 The problem with most curcumin extracts is that they don’t absorb well in the digestive tract, so they can’t exert their effects on inflammation very well, or for very long.
 That’s why I recommend a highly-effective curcumin extract which is re-blended with the essential oil of turmeric for up to 10 times the absorption of standard 95% curcumin extracts.

 The second Indian herb, boswellia (Boswellia serrata), has been used for thousands of years to relieve pain and inflammation.
 Its actions are very similar to our current drugs that are reported to be COX-2 inhibitors—but without the side effects.